ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ---

-## 🚀 Core Features of Iteration 2 Successfully Implemented
+## ✅ Core Features of Iteration 2 Successfully Implemented

-### 🔹 **Steam API Integration - Game Detection**
-- Uses the **Steam API** to fetch a list of installed games, allowing for system performance tracking based on the user's active game library.

-### 🔹 **Game Optimization Feature**
-- Compares detected games with system hardware specifications and **recommends performance optimizations** such as adjusting resolution, background processes, and power settings.

 ### 🔹 Separate Electron Window for the Dashboard ✅
 - The entire **Game Performance Dashboard now runs inside Electron**, instead of a web browser.